 For January term off-campus study, students are charged regular Gustavus tuition and pay a program fee appropriate for the plan and location of the course.
 This fee includes round-trip transportation (usually from Minneapolis), prorating of instructor’s course expenses, normally breakfast and one other meal per day, transportation for required study trips, entrance fees and tickets for scheduled group events, and accommodations (shared rooms).
 Costs are adjusted each year.

-All students receive a Cost Estimate for Study Abroad relevant to their specific off-campus program, usually in the spring for students departing in the fall, and in summer or fall for students departing the following spring.
+All semester students receive a Formal Cost Estimate for Study Abroad relevant to their specific off-campus program, usually in the spring for students departing in the fall, and in fall for students departing the following spring.
 Costs for January off-campus study are determined by the end of July of the preceding year.

 You may also wish to review the student page Understanding Program Fees.